ifenghm/intro-cs/README.md

 ```

 ## 2. How to push new changes to a certain repository.
+We'll be doing this EVERY DAY so that we don't lose our work.

 1. Have new changes to push to the git repo!
 I moved my `custom_shape` directory into my git repository.
 ```
-feng@IFeng intro_cs %mv custom_shape intro-cs
+feng@IFeng Processing %mv custom_shape intro-cs
 ```
 - or just save your work directly to the name of your github repository (it should be intro-cs).

-2. Type `git add <whatever files you want to add>` to add these files to github.
+2. Go (`cd`) into your git repository and type `git add <whatever files you want to add>` to add these files to github.
 ```
-feng@IFeng intro-cs %git add custom_shape/
+feng@IFeng Processing %cd intro-cs feng@IFeng intro-cs %git add custom_shape/
 feng@IFeng intro-cs %git status
 On branch main